![]() |

 carry screened coal from tips in the valley as part of a land reclamation scheme.

-Groundwork Bridgend (responsible to Bridgend County Council for the regeneration of the
+Groundwork Neath Port Talbot (responsible to Bridgend County Council for the regeneration of the Garw

-Garw valley) had negotiated the acquisition of the track bed for use as a Community Route
+valley) had negotiated the acquisition of the track bed for use as a Community

 On March 23 2001, the Welsh Assembly made its first Transport Works Act order in favour of